AshkanMoradi/My_Portfolio/README.md

 ## Overview
 This portfolio is divided into three catagories as **Python**, **T-SQL** and **Power BI**.
+This repository contains a collection of innovative projects showcasing my expertise in roles as data analyst, Business Intelligence Analyst and Power BI Developer.
+Each project demonstrates different aspects of my technical skills.

 ## Repository Structure
 ```
 ├── Power BI/